Flintheart Glomgold: Animation and other appearances

 Flintheart also appears in the 1989 DuckTales video game for the Nintendo Entertainment System (NES).
 After Scrooge completes all the regular levels, Flintheart challenges him to a race in which the winner will take all of the treasure Scrooge has acquired.
 Glomgold also appears in the 1993 video game sequel DuckTales 2, also for the NES, once again trying to obtain the treasures that Scrooge had collected and also kidnaps Webby in order to get Scrooge to hand over the treasure.
 When he does Glomgold is revealed to be the final boss the D-1000.
 In DuckTales: Remastered, Glomgold is voiced by Brian George (Hal Smith had died in 1994), and his role is greatly expanded.
 In Remastered, Glomgold attacks Scrooge in the Himalayas, attempting to shoot Launchpad out of the skies, but is thwarted by Scrooge.
 He appears again on the Moon, attempting to collect the Green Cheese of Longevity before Scrooge does.
 Later, he forms an uneasy alliance with Scrooge to help him rescue his nephews from Magica De Spell, but later reveals that he was in cahoots with her all along in order to get Scrooge's Number One Dime from him for her own purposes.
 As in the original, Scrooge must race Glomgold and Magica in order to reclaim his Number One Dime in the end.
-Glomgold appeared in Ducktales: Scrooge's Loot, and also as Boss in the RPG card game titled The Duckforce Rises for the Android and iOS.
+Glomgold appeared in Ducktales: Scrooge's Loot, and also as Boss in the RPG card game titled The Duckforce Rises for Android and iOS.

 Glomgold is the main antagonist in the PC game DuckTales: The Quest for Gold.
 In the intro scene, he barges into Scrooge's office, lamenting about he is tired being the second richest duck in the world, and challenges Scrooge to a wealth contest sponsored by Dime Magazine: in the next 30 days, the one who collects the most treasure shall be the Duck of the Year.
 The contest is held in the Isle of Macaroon, which is a homage to the four-parter "Catch as Cash Can" episode, except that the contest gives 30 days, not 10.
 Just like in the episodes, Glomgold hires the Beagle Boys against Scrooge and his nephews, and will constantly try to race Scrooge to the treasure locations, or snatching treasure from other locations.
 The ultimate goal of the game is to collect more money, thus, beating Glomgold and becoming Duck of the Year.

 Glomgold appeared on the 2012 list of the Forbes Fictional 15, a compilation of the wealthiest characters in fiction.
 A spike in the price of gold during the late 2000s and early 2010s allowed Glomgold to become the second-wealthiest fictional character.
 His nemesis, Scrooge McDuck (who has appeared in most of the Fictional 15 lists to date), surpassed him in the 2013 list, in which Glomgold did not appear.